dglauber1/dglauber1.github.io/index.md

 ---
-prev-musing: snails-water-currents
+prev-musing: try-softer
-title: try softer
+title: The dark years work too
-time: 🌔
+time: 🌖
 collection: musings
 ---
-<cite>Andrea Gibson</cite>:
+More <cite>Andrea Gibson</cite>:
-> I know most people try hard\
-> to do good and find out too late\
-> they should have tried softer.
+> I could show you where the lakes on this planet\
+are buried.
+How you do not need light-years\
+to reach them.
+The dark years work too.\
+Sometimes better.
+Sometimes grief\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+is the fastest route to truth.